SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 ### webapp/test/Test.qunit.html \(New\)

+We also need a generic test page that will be used to run individual tests.

+Unlike with the UI5 bootstrap, the generic test page only accepts the `data-sap-ui-resource-roots` configuration where we need to register our project specific test namespace so that our modules can be loaded.

-We also need a generic test page to run our tests.
-This is necessary as the namespace of the test code needs to be registered via the `data-sap-ui-resource-roots` attribute.
-The page will also be referenced in the test suite, which we're going to create next.
+The page will be referenced in the test suite, which we're going to create next.

 ```html
 <!DOCTYPE html>